Downward Departures from the Federal Sentencing Guidelines

 Consult with a Federal Criminal lawyer

 Federal criminal offenses are serious life-altering issues.
-If you have been charged with a federal crime, you need to retain a lawyer who knows of to effectively negotiate with the court to ensure the judge considers all circumstances at sentencing.
+Suppose you have been charged with a federal crime.
+In that case, you need to retain a lawyer who knows of to effectively negotiate with the court to ensure the judge considers all circumstances at sentencing.

 The opportunities for advocacy based on the guidelines' numerous departure provisions are substantial.
-Many of these departures cannot simply be applied mechanically.
+Many of these departures must be applied more than mechanically.
 They require a holistic assessment of the facts and law related to the particular defendant's case.

 If you or a family member is facing federal sentencing and could benefit from experienced federal criminal defense counsel in fashioning the most effective possible sentencing presentation, contact our office for an initial consultation.

-Eisner Gorin LLP is a top-rated criminal defense law firm representing clients across the United States who are facing any type of federal offense.
+Eisner Gorin LLP is a top-rated criminal defense law firm that represents clients across the United States who are facing any type of federal offense.
 We are located at 1875 Century Park E #705, Los Angeles, CA 90067.
-Contact our firm to review your case at 877-781-1570.
+Call 877-781-1570 to discuss your case.

 Related Content: